dariodimarzo/DataQuery/readme.md

 ## Run

-To run the the app you can use Streamlit
+To run the the app you can use `streamlit`:

 ```sh
 streamlit run dataquery.py